GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 ## Four Stars Missing

 Four-Star Generals symbolism?
 Four stars, to the right of the eagle's head, are missing from the HDTV image In Pluribus.
 Not only is the Eagle's head and claws reversed, but only 9 stars out of 13 are under control of the Eagle.
 Why have the PLUR1BUS television show creators left out those 4 stars, what is the meaning?
 Doctored image / 78-second VLA message manipulation?
+Has the hive mind group-think removed those 4 stars because there is some intergalactic war hearts and minds going on with 13 outer-space systems and 4 out of 13 planetary star systems have already been conquered?

 &nbsp;